 Set a calorie range and get a meal plan where each day meets your caloric goals.

 Automatically generate a shopping list telling you everything you need for your meal plan.

 Don't have the time to cook everyday?
 OK with eating the same meals each day?
 We've got a mode for that.
 Simply choose how many people you're cooking for and how many days the meal plan should cover.
-Hit generate, and get a perfect meal plan where you cook everything on day one.
+Hit generate, and get a perfect meal plan where you prep everything on day one.